 Tip #6 – How to Balance

-Yes, you are a couple, but you are also your own person as well.
+Christian marriage counseling points out that while you are a couple, you are also your own person.
 You didn’t just stop being an individual the second you got married.
 Often as Christians, we read passages such as Matthew 19:19, “Love your neighbor as yourself” and we have a tendency to focus solely upon caring for others.
 But it doesn’t say instead of yourself … or to forget yourself entirely.

 You have your very own personal needs as well and those needs have to be acknowledged because if they aren’t, fatigue, resentment, bitterness, and so on can ensue.